mfaruqui/morph-trans/README.md

 # morph-trans
 Manaal Faruqui, manaalfar@gmail.com

 This tool is used to generate morphologically inflected forms of a given word according to a specified morphological attribute.
 The input word is treated as a sequence of characters and the output word is generated as the transofrmed sequence of characters using a variant of neural encoder-decoder architecture.
-This is described in Faruqui et al (2016).
+This is described in Faruqui et al (NAACL, 2016).

 ###Requirements